Poko-Apps/CodMDumper/README.md

 This is CodMDumper (Call Of Duty Mobile Dumper) that can dump libil2cpp.so of call of duty mobile.
 Specifically made for codm .

-# WARNING
+# DEPRECATED
- * project is deprecated (as of 6/7/22) , so can't guarantee it'll work on further codm updates
+ * project is deprecated (as of 6/7/22) , so can't guarantee it'll work on further codm updates .
- * 32 bit binary not available
 ## Supported Versions
 1) Almost All CodM version Including Most popular Global, Garena, VNG, KR.
 2) 32bit (armeabi-v7a) & 64bit (arm64-v8a) supported.